 “I want to be able to sell my cereal crops to a baker directly, rather than go through a middle man,” van Haute says.
 “This partnership with Dr. Bronner’s is inspiring to us.
 It is going beyond and disrupting the food system we’re currently in.”

 Working directly with their own supply chain, with sister companies and smallholder farmers in countries like Sri Lanka, Ghana and India, Dr. Bronner’s have expanded their thinking.
-For example, Dr. Bronner’s has a limited-edition chocolate bar, developed after they realized the farmers supplying their fair-trade and regenerative organic palm oil were also growing cocoa and needed a better outlet for it, she says.
+For example, Dr. Bronner’s has a limited-edition chocolate bar, developed after they realised the farmers supplying their fair-trade and regenerative organic palm oil were also growing cocoa and needed a better outlet for it, she says.

 Helping their supply-chain farmers adopt regenerative organic practices has enabled a more reliable living for their smallholder farmer supply chain, a healthier planet and been a “source of inspiration for new products,” Buhl says.